usa-m/usa-m/README.md

 #

-Collaborations are always welcomed :star::star::star: in:
+Collaborations are always welcomed :star::star::star: in the areas:
   - &nbsp; &nbsp; Software and firmware development - Linux, Windows, Arduino, STM32, BeagleBone, NUCs, \*\*PIs, RTOSes ...
   - &nbsp; &nbsp; Edge and cloud deployable libraries and applications
   - &nbsp; &nbsp; Ecosystem integrity and security ✨✨✨ - as much as viable